exasol/public-knowledgebase/Environment-Management/what-is-the-meaning-of-RESTART-event-in-EXA_SYSTEM_EVENTS.md

 When the database is stopped with the parameter **force: true**, this action is also logged as a RESTART event in the EXA_SYSTEM_EVENTS table.

 Based on information above, a "RESTART" entry in EXA_SYSTEM_EVENTS often means a crash of one of internal server processes.
-As a result, it needs to be analyzed by Exasol Support (when no forced database shutdown occurred).
-Server Processes logs, COS logs and coredumps are usually sufficient for the analysis.
+As a result, it needs to be analyzed by Exasol Support.
+Please clarify if the database was stopped using the force option and provide in this case a brief explanation for why this step was necessary.

+For analysis, server process logs, COS logs, and coredumps are typically sufficient.
 They could be pulled using the following command (adapt date arguments for `-s` and `-t`, and DB name for `-e` accordingly):

 ```shell
 exasupport -d 1,2 -s 2022-08-11 -t 2022-08-11 -e MY_DATABASE_NAME -x 3